ANSSI-FR/MLA/FORMAT.md

 For a more comprehensive introduction of the ideas behind it, please refer to [README.md](README.md).

 Please refer to the code for the detail of structures.
-Structures marked with #[bincode] below are encoded with bincode in version 2 with fixed int encoding in little endian.
+Structures marked with #[bincode] below are encoded with [bincode](https://docs.rs/bincode/2.0.0/bincode/index.html) in version 2 with fixed-size integer encoding in little endian.

 MLA Header
 -